cdomingo0409/philadelphia-city-employee-earnings/README.md

 - Tableau

-📊 Key Business Question: How is QTD Employee Compensation Distributed Across City Departmetns?
+📊 Key Business Question: How is quarter-to-date (QTD) employee compensation distributed across the City of Philadelphia departments?

 Quarter-to-date (QTD) employee compensation was analyzed by aggregating base pay, overtime, longevity pay, and post-separation payments at the department level.
 Since the data is reported as QTD, the results reflect payroll activity at this point in the quarter rather than annual salary totals.
 Missing values were treated as zero to ensure accurate comparisons.